clementw168/clementw168.github.io/_posts/automatants/2021-11-15-imbalanced-classification.md

 - Teams could have up to three participants.
 - Pre-trained models were forbidden; you could not fine-tune models trained on external data.
 - Only the provided data could be used: no external data since it was easy to find the full dataset online.
-- Each team was limited to 10 submissions during the competition.
+- Each team was limited to a total of 10 submissions during whole the competition, meaning that we had to be careful about the quality of our submissions.

 ## Approach and Techniques